-The 2l ss category requires exactly two leptons to pass the fakeable lepton object selection requirements defined in Section 5.2.1 both of which must also pass the tight selection requirements defined in Section 5.2.1.
+The 2l ss category requires at least two leptons to pass the fakeable lepton object selection requirements defined in Section 5.3 Ordered by cone- p_T , the leading two leptons must also pass the tight selection requirements defined in Section 5.3 and these must be the only leptons in the event that pass the tight requirements (i.e. there must not be more than two tight leptons in the event).
 The leptons are required to have the same charge.
 The p_T of the leading lepton is required to be greater than 25 GeV, and the p_T of the second lepton is required to be greater than 15 GeV.

 For both electrons and muons, additional requirements are implemented to ensure that the charges are well measured.
 This helps to reduce the charge flip contribution.
-These requirements are applied on top of the object selection requirements outlined in Chapter 5.
-For muons, the tightCharge property is required to be greater than or equal to 1.
-For electrons, the tightCharge property is required to be greater than or equal to 2.
-Furthermore, events where the two tight leptons have an invariant mass within 10 GeV of the Z mass are vetoed; this also helps to reduce the contribution from charge flip events.
+These requirements are applied on top of the object selection requirements outlined in Chapter [5] For muons, the tightCharge property is required to be greater than or equal to 1 (this requires that the ratio of the uncertainty on the p_T to the p_T is less than 0.2).
+For electrons, the tightCharge property is required to be greater than or equal to 2 (his requires that the multiple methods of calculating the sign of the electron charge [4T] yield consistent results).
+Furthermore, events where the two tight leptons are electrons with an invariant within 10 GeV of the Z mass are vetoed; this also helps to reduce the contribution from charge flip events.
+For simulated samples, electrons are required to pass MC truth requirements to ensure that the charge has not been mismeasured (the electron's matched_gen gen_pdgId is required to have the same sign as the electron's pdgId); this ensures that MC does not contribute to the charge flip background (which is estimated with a data-driven approach, as described in Chapter [5].

-At least four jets (with $p_T > 30 \text{GeV}$ and $|\eta| < 2.4$) are required.
-Of these jets, at least two must pass the loose working point for the DeepJet algorithm, and at least 1 of these must also pass the medium working point for the DeepJet algorithm; i.e. there must be at least two loose b-tagged jets and at least one medium b-tagged jet.
-A subcategory is defined for events with at least three medium b-tagged jets; this allows us to isolate a collection of events that is relatively enriched in $t\bar{t}t\bar{t}$.
+At least four jets (with $p_T > 30 \text{ GeV}$ and $|\eta| < 2.4$) are required.
+Of these jets, at least two must pass the loose working point for the DeepJet algorithm, and at least 1 of these must also pass the medium working point for the DeepJet algorithm; i.e. there must be at least two loose b-tagged jets, at least one of which must also be a medium b-tagged jet.
+A subcategory is defined for events with at least three medium b-tagged jets; this allows us to isolate a collection of events that is relatively enriched in tttt.